What is hope?

 "You are my hiding place and my shield; I hope in your word."
 Psalm 119:114

-But when Christmas morning came, the scooter never did.
-Instead, I unwrapped paint‑by‑numbers kits, new underwear, dolls with tiny wardrobes, wooden toys lovingly crafted by my uncle, and tangerines tucked into my stocking.
-I was grateful—but also crushed.
-My hope was dashed so many Decembers in a row that I eventually stopped asking…or simply outgrew the dream.
+But Christmas morning always brought something else: paint-by-numbers kits, new underwear, dolls with tiny wardrobes, wooden toys lovingly crafted by my uncle, and tangerines tucked into my stocking.
+I was grateful… but crushed.
+My hope was dashed so many Decembers in a row that I eventually stopped asking—or simply outgrew the dream.

-Still, the longing never vanished.
-Decades later—well into my 50s—I bought an electric bike with a built‑in scooter mode.
-The moment I rolled onto the driveway, I erupted in laughter and praise: God finally heard my childhood prayer!
-I spun circles while my bewildered husband looked on, wondering what miracle had just unfolded.
+Still, the longing never truly disappeared.
+Decades later—well into my 50s—I bought an electric bike with a built-in scooter mode.
+The moment I rolled onto the driveway, I erupted in laughter and praise: God had finally answered my childhood prayer!
+I spun in giddy circles while my bewildered husband looked on, wondering what miracle had just unfolded.

 Hope & Faith

 Take my twenties, for instance.
-I sent a book proposal to Doubleday—one of the biggest publishing houses of the day—though everyone insisted the odds were "slim to none."
+I sent a book proposal to Doubleday—one of the biggest publishing houses of the time—despite everyone insisting my chances were "slim to none."
 I refused to accept that.
-Two weeks after mailing my packet, a calm certainty rose up inside me: They're going to buy it.
-I told my boss I'd soon resign, purchased a secondhand electric typewriter, and waited.
+Two weeks after mailing the proposal, a calm certainty rose within me: They're going to buy it.
+I told my boss I'd soon be resigning, bought a secondhand electric typewriter, and waited.

-Four weeks later, Doubleday's letter arrived: Yes, we want your book.
+Four weeks later, a letter from Doubleday arrived: Yes, we want your book.

 Hope had paired with faith, and faith bore fruit.
 That moment changed my life.

-Of course, I don't always receive such crystal‑clear assurance.
-Sometimes I simply hope, believe, and watch to see what God will do.
-Yet when that unshakable knowing comes, I can bank on it—because God always comes through.
+Of course, I don't always receive such crystal-clear assurance.
+Often I simply hope, believe, and watch to see what God will do.
+But when that unshakable knowing comes, I can bank on it—because God always comes through.